Case Studies in Capsule Filling

 Measurement – Why it is Crucial for a Company’s Success

-Lord William Thomson Kelvin said, “If you cannot measure it, you cannot improve it.”
-This quote does not only apply to science but also applies to today’s businesses.
-Knowing how to measure the driving force behind one’s business is the key to increasing profit.
+The famous Scottish physicist Lord Kelvin once said, “If you cannot measure it, you cannot improve it.”
+This quote not only applies to science and mathematics but also to today’s businesses.
+Knowing how to measure the driving force behind a business is the key to increasing profit.

 Capsugel can now provide a comprehensive capsule-filling efficiency “savings” report that calculates the total business impact based on specific improvements in capsule-filling machines and processes.
 It shows how an adjustment, a repair, or a replacement will affect speed, yield, downtime – and the bottom line.
 Historically, capsule-filling manufacturing metrics concentrated on machine-related end-points, such as minutes of downtime or pounds of waste at various parts of the machine.
 Now, by adjusting these metrics to incorporate and demonstrate the associated real-world cost impact, customers are better able to justify their remedies and plans.
 They are better equipped to build the business case necessary to obtain the resources and focus to drive productivity improvement in their capsule-filling operations.
 The following case study illustrates the point.